philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 ### Elastic Agent to Elasticsearch through Logstash

-In this scenario, we have an additional hop to manage.
-Elastic Agent populates the `@timestamp`, but Logstash does not add any timestamp by default.
-We recommend adding a temporary timestamp, for example by setting `_tmp.logstash_seen`.
+Elastic Agent populates the `@timestamp` field, but Logstash doesn't add any timestamp by default.
+Add a temporary timestamp, for example by setting `_tmp.logstash_seen`.
 With this, you can calculate the following latency values:

 - Total latency: (`@timestamp - event.ingested`)
 - Elastic Agent => Logstash: (`@timestamp - _tmp.logstash_seen`)